RasmusMai/PipeELK/README.md

 - Snapshotting ElasticSearch cluster as per the official [documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/snapshot-restore.html)
     - Ideally storing them on DigitalOcean's block storage (Volumes)
     - Daily incrementals, weekly fulls
-- Other aspects of the environment currently store no data, so they would not require backups.
+- Other aspects of the environment currently store no data, so we don't need backups of them in the traditional sense.
     - These can be entirely restored using configuration management.

 # Set up